Spendcoin Market Capitalization Achieves $76.08 Million (SPND)

 Spendcoin Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Spendcoin directly using U.S. dollars.
-Investors seeking to trade Spendcoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Spendcoin using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Spendcoin directly using US dollars.
+Investors seeking to trade Spendcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Spendcoin using one of the exchanges listed above.

 Receive News & Updates for Spendcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Spendcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.